Baby teeth: When do children start losing them?

 - Remind your child to brush his or her teeth at least twice a day.
 Supervise and offer assistance as needed.

 - Help your child clean between his or her teeth daily.

-- Eat a healthy diet and limit between-meal snacks, especially those high in sugar.
+- Eat a healthy diet and limit sugary food and beverages.

 - Schedule regular dental visits for your child.